oracle-livelabs/apex/event-mangement/1-create-data-model-using-ai/1-create-data-model-using-ai.md

     !["provide script name"](images/insert-query.png "")

-15. Replace the code editor with the below modified database objects code:
+15. Before clicking on **Run** button.
+Let's replace the code from the **Script Editor** with the below modified database objects code:

+    > Note: We are replacing the code because AI-generated code might not always produce the exact results we need.
+By replacing it with the provided code, we ensure that our application behaves consistently and matches the expected outcome.

     ```
     <copy>